 Presbyter

-Saint Vladimir was born on March 26, 1863, in the village of Smolevichi, Borisov district, Minsk province.
-In 1885, he graduated from the Minsk Theological Seminary and served as a junior controller in the Minsk Excise Administration.
-In 1887, he was appointed as a psalmist at the Starchitsky Church.
-On June 29, 1888, he was ordained as a deacon, and on July 3, as a priest, serving in the church in Smolevichi and was the law teacher at the Smolevichi public school.
-For his successful teaching of the Law of God, he was awarded a letter of gratitude.
+Hieromartyr Vladimir was born on 26 March 1863 in the village of Smolevichi, Borisov Uyezd, Minsk Governorate.
+In 1885 he graduated from the Minsk Theological Seminary and served as a junior inspector in the Minsk excise administration.
+In 1887 he was appointed psalm-reader at the Starchitsy church.
+On 29 June 1888 he was ordained a deacon, and on 3 July, a priest.